tisi1988/rest_api_demo/README.md

   * **Google Test**: Used to implement the unit testing.
   * **QAESEncryption** class from https://github.com/bricke/Qt-AES

-All the libraries have been linked statically to the application so the binary is able to run wthout installing any previous software.
+This project is meant to be linked statically so the application runs without any dependency.
+Although, this code can be compiled using dynamic libraries.

 ## Repository architecture